The darkness was empty.

 Still focused on the light, This subconsciously pulled something into itself, shallow at first, then with an intense fervour, until something inside felt full.

-This was still trying to make sense of all the new sensations when something came very close.
+This was still trying to make sense of all the new sensations it felt, when something appeared infront of it.

 "Lady Sansa, we really shouldn't be out here too long.
 How about we go have some tea?"

-The words "Lady Sansa" echoed strangely inside This.
+The words "Lady Sansa" echoed strangely inside This for a moment.

 Then it hit.